 Describe the state program addressed by the Method of Distribution.

 The CDBG Economic Development program provides funds to local government to assist with business expansion and retention.
 Examples of eligible activities include business loans to expand facilities, purchase equipment, and employee training.
 The activity must result in job opportunities for low to moderate income individuals.
-Beginning in 2018, DEHCR will utilize CDBG-SF funds to allow for broadband internet expansion in LMA areas.
-Previously, CDBG-SF funds were only utilized for CDBG-Public Facilities for Economic Development Awards.
+In previous years, CDBG-SF funds were only allowed to be utilized for CDBG-Public Facilities for Economic Development awards.
+Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+These funds will be spent in a fungible fashion with grant funds.
+This change in methodology is expected to eliminate this source of funding available in subsequent years.

 UGLG's that currently administer an Economic Development RLF are required to participate in CDBG-CLOSE.
 Under CDBG-CLOSE, all locally held, and funded by a CDBG award made on January 1, 1992 or later, Economic Development RLF as well as current Economic Development RLF accounts receivable will be held for UGLG's.
-These UGLG's will have non- competitive access to the funds to use as grants for eligible activities.
+These UGLG's will have non-competitive access to the funds to use as grants for eligible activities.

 There are three ways UGLG's will participate in CDBG-CLOSE.
 First, UGLG's that do not have any outstanding, current loans and only have cash on hand will receive credit for their RLF bank balance as grant funding.
-Under this option, UGLG's RLF Closeout Account will be determined as follows: RLF Bank Balance = RLF Closeout Account UGLG's with outstanding loans have the option under CDBG-CLOSE to either: Purchase the value of all outstanding loans in the RLF portfolio and transfer those funds to DEHCR; Patein the reconcilibility to consider outstanding loans loans have been been been been been been been be Retain the responsibility to service outstanding loans locally.
+Under this option, UGLG's RLF Closeout Account will be determined as follows:

+RLF Bank Balance = RLF Closeout Account

+UGLG's with outstanding loans have the option under CDBG-CLOSE to either:

+- 1. Purchase the value of all outstanding loans in the RLF portfolio and transfer those funds to DEHCR; - 2.
+Retain the responsibility to service outstanding loans locally.

 Under CDBG-CLOSE, UGLG's that opt to purchase all outstanding loans will receive their RLF bank balance plus their purchase of their outstanding balance as grant funding.
-Under this option, UGLG's RLF Closeout Account will be determined as follows: RLF Bank Balance + Purchased RLF Accounts Receivable = RLF Closeout Account
+Under this option, UGLG's RLF Closeout Account will be determined as follows:

+RLF Bank Balance + Purchased RLF Accounts Receivable = RLF Closeout Account

 Under CDBG-CLOSE, UGLG's that opt to retain the responsibility to service outstanding loans locally will only receive credit for their RLF bank balance as grant funding.
-Under this option, UGLG's RLF Closeout Account will be determined as follows: RLF Bank Balance = RLF Closeout Account DEHCR will enter into a written agreement with all UGLG's that opt to retain the responsibility to service all outstanding loans.
+Under this option, UGLG's RLF Closeout Account will be determined as follows:

+RLF Bank Balance = RLF Closeout Account

+DEHCR will enter into a written agreement with all UGLG's that opt to retain the responsibility to service all outstanding loans.
 UGLG's must return all applicable loan repayments to the State.

 Amounts received by the State will be committed to specific UGLG awards; and, as sufficient amounts are accumulated these funds will be committed ahead of grant funds for any new awards.
 Amounts received will not displace grant funding from other UGLG's grant-funded awards.
-CDBG-CV funds will be used to fund services to microenterprises consistent with the use of the funds.